Work With Us

 The Quivira Coalition (www.quiviracoaltion.org) is a Santa Fe-based nonprofit that builds resilience on arid working lands.
 We foster ecological, economic, and social health through education, innovation, and collaboration.
 The Quivira Coalition aims to shift current practices of agriculture and land stewardship to those that produce good food, support meaningful livelihoods in rural places, sustain biodiversity, and remedy the impacts of climate change.
 We do this work through agricultural apprenticeship, land and water restoration, and rancher- and farmer-led knowledge exchange.
 Knowing that it is critical to the success of our work, Quivira Coalition is committed to diversity and inclusion, and we aspire to build a diverse staff team and community, including groups that are traditionally under-represented among stewardship and agricultural support services.

 The Quivira Coalition is seeking an Education and Outreach Director.
-This position will oversee two programs at the organization: Education and Outreach and the New Mexico Coalition to Enhance Working Lands.
-These programs are two sides of the same coin, with one focused on developing a community of practice among farmers and ranchers and the other focused on developing a community of practice among organizations and agencies that support agriculture and land stewardship.
+This position will oversee activities pertaining to: the New Mexico and Colorado Coalitions to Enhance Working Lands; the REGENERATE Conference; producer driven education and outreach; and providing support to other programs in their educational endeavors.
+Some of these projects focus on developing a community of practice among farmers and ranchers, and others like COCEWL and NMCEWL, focus on developing a community of practice among organizations and agencies that support agriculture and land stewardship.

 Who we’re looking for

 The Education and Outreach Director must be able to lead a collaborative team remotely; is self-directed, organized, and computer literate; and has a flexible schedule that accommodates workshops, events, and conferences occurring beyond normal business hours.
-This person will have program management, event management, people management and fundraising experience.
+This person will have program management, event management, people management, fundraising, and administrative experience.
 Working closely with the Education and Outreach Team, the Director is responsible for ensuring that all necessary tasks required to effectively run, manage and expand the program are completed and that program goals and deliverables are met.
-Alongside external partners, the Director will help to set programmatic goals and strategic plan for NMCEWL, and oversee its implementation.
+Alongside external partners, the Director will help to set programmatic goals and strategic plans for CO/NMCEWL, and oversee its implementation.
 The position also requires travel to conferences, presentations, and other work events.
-About 75% of this position is computer/office based, and 25% of this position will be spent at or traveling to workshops or the conference, meeting with funders, or presenting on the work of the program.
+Currently, about 90% or more of this position is computer-based, and 10% or less is spent traveling to workshops, field visits, or the conference, meeting with partners or funders, or presenting about our program.
+These percentages could shift depending on the new Director’s work style and the direction they take this program.

 Specific duties and responsibilities

-- Coordinate Education and Outreach team, NMCEWL team, and contractors to achieve the strategic goals of the Education and Outreach Program (which includes the REGENERATE conference), and NMCEWL Program, respectively
+- Coordinate Education and Outreach team and contractors to achieve the strategic goals of the program (which includes the REGENERATE conference, COCEWL, and NMCEWL)

-- Ensure the Education and Outreach and NMCEWL teams have the direction, support, and information needed to execute the work of the programs
+- Ensure the team has the direction, support, and information needed to execute the work of the program

 - Help design and develop new and creative ways to advance program goals (e.g. local outreach, new forms of media, etc.)

-- Work closely with the executive director, Education and Outreach team, and NMCEWL team to hone the program missions and visions, and develop aligned work plans
+- Work closely with the executive director and Education and Outreach team to hone the program missions and visions, and develop aligned work plans

 - In concert with the executive director and operations director, create and manage the program budget to ensure financial sustainability and longevity